 - In rare cases, coma

-Sometimes both Oxycodone and Percocet can be taken by breastfeeding mothers, but such decision can be risky to a baby.
+Sometimes both Oxycodone and Percocet can be used during breastfeeding, but such decision can be risky to a baby.
 Apart from the effects of difficulty to breath or feed, nursing mothers can pass down dependency on newbies.

 Addiction and Abuse Potential

-Both drugs are considered a Schedule II drugs by the DEA.
+Both drugs are considered Schedule II drugs by the DEA.
 It means they have the potential for addiction and abuse.
-A research done by the National Survey on Drug Use and Health(NSDUH) in 2014 states that 4.5 million of the adult population tend to abuse prescription painkillers and the numbers are rising every day.
-Addiction of both Percocet and Oxycodone give way to withdrawal symptoms when tapering off or undergoing drug detoxification.
-Some withdrawal symptoms of opioid addiction include:
+A research done by the National Survey on Drug Use and Health(NSDUH) in 2014 states that 4.5 million of the adult population tend to abuse prescription painkillers, and the numbers are rising every day.
+Breaking the addiction to these drugs can become challenging, due to withdrawal symptoms, one may appear when tapering off or undergoing drug detoxification.
+Some withdrawal symptoms of addiction include:

-There is a strong proneness for overdose in both Oxycodone and Percocet.
-When using Percocet, it is really hard to know how much Percocet is too much and so is the case with Oxycodone too.
+There is a strong proneness for an overdose in both Oxycodone and Percocet.
+When one is using these painkillers, it is really hard to know how much Percocet is too much and so is the case with Oxycodone too.
 Most signs or symptoms of overdose include: